Do you want an active pregnancy?

 Speedbump maternity clothes are produced in the Uk and I love their leggings as I have found my growing bump to be uncomfortable and often wear a bump band.
 The thick double layer waistband offers more support than a lot of my everyday maternity clothes and they stretch with your body so I can see me happily wearing them post birth.
 The sculpting fabric means it doesn’t slip or roll down when you move.

 As you sweat at a lower temperature when pregnant it is extra important that the material is lightweight and keeps you cool.
 The leggings provide me with enough warmth to face the chilly November mornings and the mesh panels mean my skin can still breathe.

-The maternity T shirt, different from my usual favoured razor back (which Speedbump also make) is favourite pick as underneath then I could wear a maternity bra and not worry about the extra thick straps showing.
+The maternity T shirt, different from my usual favoured razor back (which Speedbump also make) is a favourite pick as I could wear a maternity bra underneath and not worry about the extra thick straps showing.
 The material is super soft, comfortable and not scratchy, perfect for that extra sensitive pregnancy skin.
 It is cut longer at the front so maintains a good fit during the whole nine months.
 Selling in pink blue and granite I love the different options and that the site offers free shipping and free returns.

 We would definitely recommend buying a set, I think these will stay my activewear of choice even after baby is born.

 Note: This is a collaborative post, we were kindly gifted the outfit for the purpose of this review.
 All views and opinions are our own.